Three Skewed Matrix Variate Distributions: Introduction

 \section{Introduction}

-Matrix variate distributions are very useful in modelling three way data, such as multivariate longitudinal data.
+Matrix variate distributions are useful in modelling three way data, e.g., multivariate longitudinal data.
 Although the matrix normal distribution is widely used, there is relative paucity in the area of matrix skewed distributions.
-Herein, we present matrix variate extensions of three already well established multivariate distributions using matrix normal variance-mean mixtures.
-Specifically, we consider a matrix variate generalized hyperbolic distribution, a matrix variate variance-gamma distribution and a matrix variate normal inverse Gaussian (NIG) distribution.
-In addition, we discuss parameter estimation which is then performed on simulated data.
-The remainder of this paper is laid out as follows.
-Some background is given (Section~2) before the three proposed matrix variate distributions are derived (Section~3).
-In Section~4, we discuss parameter estimation and Section~5 looks at some simulated data analyses.
-We end with a discussion in Section~6.
+Herein, we discuss matrix variate extensions of three already well established multivariate distributions using matrix normal variance-mean mixtures.
+Specifically, we consider a matrix variate generalized hyperbolic distribution, a matrix variate variance-gamma distribution, and a matrix variate normal inverse Gaussian (NIG) distribution.
+Along with the matrix variate skew-$t$ distribution, mixtures of these respective distributions have been used for clustering \citep{gallaugher18}; however, unlike the matrix variate skew-$t$ distribution \citep{gallaugher17a}, their properties have yet to be discussed and this letter aims to fill that gap.